Engine 2

 Sources are cited transparently.

-Every alert returns the underlying citation: the CPIC guideline version for pharmacogenomics, the OncoKB evidence level for therapy options, the FDA label for contraindications, the NCT ID and eligibility text for trial matches.
+Every alert returns the underlying citation: the CPIC guideline version for pharmacogenomics, the AMP/ASCO/CAP tier and primary trial publication for therapy options, the FDA label for contraindications, the NCT ID and eligibility text for trial matches.
 The clinician can always trace the recommendation back to the source.

 The target user is the HCP, not the patient.